South Kesteven: 2016 EU Referendum

-On Thursday 23 June 2016 South Kesteven voted in only the third major UK-wide referendum on the issue of the United Kingdom's membership of the European Union in the 2016 EU Referendum under the provisions of the European Union Referendum Act 2015 where voters were asked to decide on the question "Should the United Kingdom remain a member of the European Union or leave the European Union?” by voting for either "Remain a member of the European Union" or "Leave the European Union".
+On Thursday 23 June 2016 South Kesteven voted in the UK-wide referendum on the issue of the United Kingdom's membership of the European Union, in the 2016 EU Referendum.
+Under the provisions of the European Union Referendum Act 2015, voters were asked to decide on the question "Should the United Kingdom remain a member of the European Union or leave the European Union?” by voting for either "Remain a member of the European Union" or "Leave the European Union".
 The result saw a decisive vote to "Leave the European Union" by 60% of the electorate on a high turnout of 78%.
 The result went against the views of the local MP Nick Boles who was in favour of a "Remain" vote.

 The result was declared at Meres Leisure Centre in Grantham early on Friday 24 June by the "Counting officer" (CO) Beverly Agass.